 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-Source: Tertiary Education Commission *Three years after completion of L5 or 6 Certificate – Building.
+Source: Tertiary Education Commission *Three years after completion of a Bachelor's degree – Building.

-Three years after completing a Level 5 or 6 Certificate in Building, 79% of graduates were employed and 13% were overseas.
-The median annual salary at that point was around $52,000.
+Three years after completing a Bachelor's degree in Building, 64% of graduates were employed and 32% were overseas.
+The median annual salary at that point was around $78,000.

 Quantity surveyors appear on Immigration New Zealand's long-term skill shortage list, indicating the government is actively encouraging skilled workers in those occupations to work in New Zealand.
 A full list is available on the Immigration New Zealand website.

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-Vacancies in the broader category ‘Civil Engineering Professionals’ grew in the period from 2010 to 2014, but eased slightly in the last two years.
+Vacancies in the broader category ‘Civil Engineering Professionals’ grew in the period from 2013 to 2015, but has eased slightly in the last four years.

 Jobs advertised chart